rohsingh26/rohsingh26/README.md

 💬 Ask me about coding and backend development

-📫 How to reach me: Linkedln Profile: [rohsingh26](https://www.linkedin.com/in/rohsingh26)
+📫 Connect with me on Linkedln: [rohsingh26](https://www.linkedin.com/in/rohsingh26)

 ⚡ Fun fact: Eager to learn new technical skills.... -->